The Lions took another step towards finishing the Super Rugby season as the number one ranked team thanks to a 57-21 win over the Kings on Friday.

 The Lions went back in front when the Kings scrum crumbled and Jacobie Adriaanse was penalised for collapsing the scrum.
 Jantjies made no mistake to score.

-The Kings finally ticked their side of the scoreboard over as Jantjies had men all around him but instead gives it flat to Kings centre Stefan Watermeyer who intercepted the ball and jogged in the Kings second try.
+The Kings finally ticked their side of the scoreboard over as Jantjies had men all around him but instead gave it flat to Kings centre Stefan Watermeyer ,who intercepted the ball and jogged in the Kings second try.

-The flood gates were officially opened when reserve hooker Armand Van Der Merwe broke the Kings line by his own 22 metre and charged down-field before giving a pass wide to Ruan Combrinck who gave it inside to Mahuza who scored the try.
+The flood gates were officially opened when reserve hooker Armand Van Der Merwe broke the Kings line by his own 22 metre and charged down-field before giving a pass wide to Ruan Combrinck, who gave it inside to Sylvian Mahuza who scored the try.

-Courtnall Skosan scored another five pointer after Howard Mnisi gave an incredible off-load around the defender, to Janse Van Rens Burg who swung it wide to Mahuza and then as if playing with cones at practice to Skosan who dots it down.
+Skosan scored another five pointer after Howard Mnisi gave an incredible off-load around the defender, to Janse Van Rens Burg who swung it wide to Mahuza and then as if playing with cones at practice to Skosan, who dotted it down.